Help for Parents of Children With Hearing Loss

 Communicate.
-Seek out support groups and online chat communities for parents of children with hearing loss.
+Connect with support groups and online chat communities for parents of children with hearing loss.
 They know what you’re going through and can give you a lot of information, advice, and understanding.

 Stay in touch with your child.
-Some children with hearing loss feel socially isolated.
-But early treatment and the use of hearing aids can reduce the chances of social isolation.
+Some children with hearing loss feel isolated from other kids their age.
+But early treatment and hearing aids can reduce the chances they’ll feel alone.

 Take care of yourself and your other relationships.
-Getting help for children with hearing loss can take all of your time.
-But don't neglect your own well-being or other relationships.
+Getting help for children with hearing loss can take a lot of time.
+But don't forget to tend to your own well-being or other people in your life.
 Make time for your spouse or partner, stay in touch with friends, and do things you enjoy.